 Recent events have shown that Fire-Rescue personnel can become involved in firearms incidents where ballistic gear is necessary to maximize their safety.
 The NFPA has issued standard #3000 regarding active shooter incidents, which will be met by this program.
 Best practice is to provide for a set of gear (helmet, vest & bag) for each seat on an apparatus.
 This VFD program will also match an existing Davie Fire-Rescue program.
-It is proposed that this program modification will be completed over a two-year period.
+It is adopted that this program modification will be completed over a two-year period.
 The first year will equip the duty crew on both Engine 82 and Chief 82.
 Second year will outfit the remaining apparatus positions.

 AMOUNT STATUS

+FY2020-2021 5 sets \$7,500 NOT FUNDED

-FY2020-2021 FY2021-2022 = \$7,500 \$7,500 NOT FUNDED NOT FUNDED
+FY2021-2022 5 sets \$7,500 NOT FUNDED

-TOTAL: \$15,000 ======
+TOTAL: \$15,000